Leucocoprinus griseosquamosus

-Leucoagaricus griseosquamosus is a species of mushroom-producing fungus in the family Agaricaceae.
+Leucocoprinus griseosquamosus is a species of mushroom-producing fungus in the family Agaricaceae.

 Taxonomy

 It was described in 2022 by the mycologists Phongeun Sysouphanthong and Naritsada Thongklang who classified it as Leucoagaricus griseosquamosus.

+In 2024 the species was reclassified as Leucocoprinus griseosquamosus by the Chinese mycologists Kun L. Yang, Jia Y. Lin & Zhu L. Yang.

 Description

-Leucoagaricus griseosquamosus is a small dapperling mushroom with thin (1mm thick) white flesh that discolours reddish-white when cut.
+Leucocoprinus griseosquamosus is a small dapperling mushroom with thin (1mm thick) white flesh that discolours reddish-white when cut.

 Cap: 1–2 cm wide, umbonate and expanding to flat with a slight umbo.
 The surface is white and covered with grey to greyish-brown scales which are darker at the smooth or slightly coarse umbo.
 It discolours reddish-white when touched or damaged.
 The margins are straight and have white fibrils and sulcate striations when mature.
 Gills: Free, moderately crowded and white.
 They are 2-4mm wide, have an eroded edge and bulge in the middle (ventricose).
 When touched they discolour reddish-white.
 Stem: 2.3-3.3 cm long and 2.5-3.5mm thick, cylindrical and tapering upwards slightly from the slightly wider base.
 The surface is white with a white fibrillose coating and likewise discolours reddish-white when touched and the interior is hollow with white fibrils inside.
 The white, fibrillose stem ring is located towards the top of the stem (superior) but is fragile and may disappear when mature.
 Spore print: White.
 Spores: 6–7.5 x 4-4.5 μm.
 Ellipsoidal to ovoid with a slightly thick wall.
 Hyaline.
 Dextrinoid, congophilous, cyanophilous and metachromatic.
 Basidia: 14-17 x 7-8 μm.
 Clavate, 4 spored.